Folongton/p7-trading-bot/docs/_TO_DO.md

     Autoencoder,
     Ansamble of Fearute selections ( also read in paper if needed),

+6. Find literature and test myself on buckets of stocks what fundamental indicators are most important fro predicting stock price.
+Use them as features in the model.

-3. Consider spliting dataset randomly into sliding windows for training set, then train the model and evaluate on the test set. for different test sets (like 300 days * 5 times), and then average the performance.
+6. Consider spliting dataset randomly into sliding windows for training set, then train the model and evaluate on the test set. for different test sets (like 300 days * 5 times), and then average the performance.
 See more at the paper (https://jfin-swufe.springeropen.com/articles/10.1186/s40854-022-00441-7) page 21.

+7. Incorporate analysis of analysts' recommendations.
+WHere to find this data ? what time horizon each recommendation is for ?
+How to incorporate this data into the model ?
+LLM to look for time horizon or API has it braken down ?